James Madison Preparatory School: Academic Decathlon Team

-JMPS offers the Academic Decathlon Team as a club-class.
-As a club-class, the students earn academic credit for their participation.

-The season runs during the 1st and 2nd trimesters.
+JMPS had an Academic Decathlon Team.
+The season ran during the 1st and 2nd trimesters.

-The team members consist of three "A" students, three "B" students and three "C" students, as well as one alternate for each of the three grade groups.
-The students compete as individuals, winning individual gold, silver and bronze medals, and their scores count toward an overall team score.
-Winning teams move on to state and national competitions.
-Each student competes in the following ten academic events: art, economics, essay, interview, language and literature, mathematics, music, science, social science and speech.
-The final event of the day is the Super Quiz in which the entire team competes in a game-show type setting in front of an audience of family and friends.
+The team consisted of three "A" students, three "B" students and three "C" students, as well as one alternate for each of the three grade groups.
+The students competed as individuals, winning individual gold, silver and bronze medals, and their scores counted toward an overall team score.
+Winning teams moved on to state and national competitions.
+Each student competed in the following ten academic events: art, economics, essay, interview, language and literature, mathematics, music, science, social science and speech.
+The final event of the day was the Super Quiz in which the entire team competed in a game-show type setting in front of an audience of family and friends.